Pressure

 Calculate the force on the top surface of the same box.
 The top surface is at a depth of .

-Hence state the magnitude of the resultant force, the name of this force on this box and whether the box will sink or float.
+Hence state the magnitude of the resultant force and name this force on this box.

 Answer: